 EasyDNA Feline PKD test kit costs $60.

-Basepaws is not only one of the most full-featured at-home cat DNA test kits, it’s also competitively priced.
+Basepaws is one of the most full-featured at-home cat DNA test kits and is competitively priced.
 This cat DNA test kit is both a valuable tool for insight into feline health and is an amusing (and educational) look into what breeds may have a paw in making our kitty who they are.

 We’re so excited to have the opportunity to try out a Basepaws cat DNA test kit on one of our team Lelu and Bobo cats, Paco!
 Be sure to check back to see the rest of our review!